How this workshop came to be…

 When we can unravel and understand the threads of our story we have a tool for weaving a more intimate relationship with ourselves and the world.

-- Seeking space and time to discover your writing voice
+- Seeking space and time to unpack your story

-- Learn tools for crafting your own personal stories
+- Learn tools for crafting your own personal narrative and learn more about the role of story in your life.

-- Discover creative ways for into tapping into memory, senses and somatic awareness
+- Discover creative ways for into tapping into memory using your senses and somatic/ body awareness

 Booking and payment via Paypal.
-Please click below.
+Please click below on relevant date.

 Enquires to: email@example.com